-Americans United, together with the ACLU and the ACLU of Indiana, filed a lawsuit in federal court in August 2011, challenging the proposed transaction on behalf of four local taxpayers.
-In September 2011, the trial court issued an order prohibiting the City from transferring the land to the religious school.
+In August 2011, Americans United, together with the ACLU, filed a lawsuit in federal district court challenging the proposed transaction on behalf of four local taxpayers.
+In September 2011, the court issued a permanent injunction prohibiting the City from transferring the land to the religious school.
 The court explained that the proposed transfer would have communicated a message that the City endorses religion.

-Finally, the City came up with a third proposal to dispose of the property, which we did not oppose.
+The City subsequently came up with a third proposal to dispose of the property, which we did not oppose.
 Under this plan, the property was put up for bid at a public auction with a minimum bid price of $545,000.
 Any organization was eligible to submit a bid, and there were no bidding criteria that favored the religious school.
-The religious school was the only bidder, for the minimum price of $545,000.
-As a result of our lawsuit, the City and its taxpayers will receive $545,000 more for the property than they otherwise would have and $200,000 more than the property’s appraised value.
+At the auction, the religious school was the only bidder, for the minimum price of $545,000.
+As a result of the lawsuit, the City and its taxpayers thus received $545,000 more for the property than they would have otherwise, and $200,000 more than the property’s appraised value.

-Even though the property had already been sold, in December 2011 the City filed an appeal to the U.S. Court of Appeals for the Seventh Circuit.
-We moved to dismiss the appeal because the case was moot and the appeal was untimely.
-The Court of Appeals agreed and dismissed the appeal in February 2012.
+Even though the property had been sold, in December 2011 the City filed an appeal of the district court’s rulings.
+The Seventh Circuit dismissed the appeal for lack of jurisdiction in February 2012.